Jennifer and James Crumbley, parents of Michigan school shooter, to be sentenced Tuesday for manslaughter

 "Defendant’s shameless lack of remorse in asking for time served as an appropriate sentence is a slap in the face to the severity of tragedy caused by his gross negligence, to the victims and their families, and to the applicable law that is premised on the concept of proportionate sentencing," prosecutors wrote.

+The judge will make a decision in the coming weeks over whether to impose a no contact order on the Crumbleys and the shooter.
+James Crumbley and his son will not be housed in the same facility at any time, according to Judge Cheryl Matthews.

+According to James Crumbley, he hasn't spoken to his son since the shooting and to his wife since they were arrested on Dec.
+3.

-Ethan Crumbley, who was only 15 years old at the time of the shooting, has been sentenced to life in prison without parole for the shooting that killed four students: Tate Myre, 16; Hana St. Juliana, 14; Madisyn Baldwin, 17, and Justin Shilling, 17.
+Ethan Crumbley, who was only 15 years old at the time of the shooting, has been sentenced to life in prison without parole for the shooting that killed four students.

 He pleaded guilty to 24 charges, including first-degree premeditated murder and terrorism causing death in 2021.